Perspective | Jim Carrey will play Joe Biden on SNL, and the show hopes it has its next Tina Fey/Sarah Palin moment

 3. Melissa McCarthy as Sean Spicer

 When SNL needed someone to portray the bumbling White House press secretary, McCarthy eagerly stepped into the role.
 While notable for being an (appropriately) over-the-top impersonation, it was also notable because the president reportedly loathed the impression — largely because Spicer was being played by a woman.
-It probably didn’t help that the Emmy-winning portrayal often found McCarthy referring to herself as “Spicey” and, occasionally, using a motorized podium.
+It probably didn’t help that the Emmy-winning portrayal often found McCarthy referring to herself as “Spicey” and, occasionally, using a motorized lectern.

 Producers for the show told the Hollywood Reporter that part of what made McCarthy perfect for the part were her similarities to Chris Farley — the beloved SNL cast member who died of a drug overdose in 1997 — who many thought would have been the perfect person to portray Spicer.